sjinthehouse/automlForImages/README.md

   ```

 If your training data is in a different format (e.g. pascal VOC), you can leverage the helper scripts included with the sample notebooks in this repo to convert the data to JSONL.
-Once your data is in JSONL format, you can create a labeled dataset using this snippet -
+Once your data is in JSONL format, you can create a labeled dataset using this snippet:

 ```python
 from azureml.contrib.dataset.labeled_dataset import _LabeledDatasetFactory, LabeledDatasetTask